reedhedges/AMRISim/BUILD.md

 Or, if you have unpacked and built the ARIA source code in ~/ARIA-src-2.9.2:
     export ARIA=~/ARIA-src-2.9.2

-AMRISim uses `pkg-config` to determine appropriate build flags for ROS.
+AMRISim uses `pkg-config` to determine appropriate build flags for ROS1.
-To allow `pkg-config` to determine these, the ROS build/run environment must be imported  before building AMRISim:
+To allow `pkg-config` to determine these, the ROS1 build/run environment must be imported  before building AMRISim:

     . /opt/ros/melodic/setup.bash